 A note from the author:

 - I am a citizen of the world.
-I was born in Houston and my father is Ecuadorian.
-I have lived in and travelled to many different countries around the world and have ridden roller coasters in most of them.
-I believe that recording these experiences will be interesting for enthusiasts.
+I was born in the USA but my father is Ecuadorian.
+I have had the rare opportunity of experiencing life, (and roller coasters) in many different countries around the world.

 How I did it and what YOU should do if you are planning on visiting a theme park in 2020.
 Let’s face it: Amusement parks are known to be germy, crowded places as much as we all love them.
 Having hundreds or even thousands of people in a shared space should seem scary to everyoneContinue reading “I Visited Theme Parks During The Pandemic And Did Not Catch The VIRUS!”